 Simply The Best…Better Than All The Rest

-It’s no surprise that Feather is at the top of the list if your a seasoned pro using safety razors.
+It’s no surprise that Feather is at the top of the list if you’re a seasoned pro using safety razors.
 It has a super solid reputation for making the best blades out there.
-There is always a give a take, as these are expensive when it comes to safety razors.
+There is always a give-and-take, as these are expensive when it comes to safety razors.

 The cut is aggressive.